BugSplat-Git/bugsplat-unreal/README.md

 // Helpful Image Here //

-If you would like BugSplat to automatically upload symbol files during package time, select 'Add Post Build Symbol Upload'.
+If you would like BugSplat to automatically upload symbol files during package time, select 'Update SendPdbs Shell'.
+This will generate a bash script which uploads your Project's Binaries to BugSplat.
+By default, a call to this bash file is added to the BugSplat.uplugin 'PostBuildSteps', which will run automatically when your game is built.

 ## 🧑‍💻 Contributing